Facts & Observations

 No work is permitted on Sundays or Bank Holidays

 #4 - Only Inert Waste from demolition and excavation sources is permitted to be accepted, stored and processed at the site.
-(NOTE - THIS DOES NOT INCLUDE THE PRODUCTION OF ASPHALT!)
+(Note - This does not include "virgin materials" such as bitumen that is needed to be purchased and transported to the site and required for the production of Asphalt.)

 #8 - There should be no more than 170 lorry movements (85 in, 85 out)....in any one working day